Saturday, June 7, 2008

 1. Go to http://www.youtube.com

-2. Search for the video you want to pos
+2. Search for the video you want to post on your blog.

 4. On the right hand side there is a sentence of Java script under "Embed."